Country that banned it: Germany

 A High Court Appeal - seriously, this made it all the way to the High Court - eventually overturned the decision and the game was released to the satisfaction of bloodthirsty 14-year-olds across the country.
 Naturally, thanks to a prolonged media frenzy, Manhunt 2 sold like hot cakes.

 You can watch the game's original trailer below:

 Country that banned it: Singapore

 If you picked your character and game actions carefully, the latter stages of Mass Effect could give you an eyeball at a steamy lesbian alien sex romp.
-The alien in question is a blue-skinned Asari scientist with long skin flaps instead of hair.
+The alien in question was a blue-skinned Asari scientist with long skin flaps instead of hair.
+Errr... ok.

-Exciting though alien lesbian sex sounds, it isn't quite as titillating when you realise that all you get to see is a flash of xenomorphic buttock and it takes you a good ten hours of porn-free play to get there.
+Exciting though an alien lesbian sex romp sounds, it wasn't quite as titillating when you realised that all you got to see was a flash of xenomorphic buttock.
+And, what's more, it took any gamer a good ten hours of porn-free play to get there.
 Not to mention careful attention to dialogue options.
-Singapore's censors were eventually satisfied with an upgrade to an 18 rating after a public outcry.

 Mercenaries: Playground of Destruction